A series of engagement and outreach events in the Lanesboro area the week of July 8, 2019

-In her new full length album (expected Spring 2019), Rae will pivot musical stylings from her 2017 EP, Wanderlust.
-With contributions from Patrick as well as drummer Alex Young, guitarist and longtime collaborator Eric Martin, and bassist Jimmy Osterholt, the new record is saturated in heavy grooves, moody arrangements, and unflinching honesty.
+In her new full length album “I Can’t Be the One You Want Me to Be,” Rae has pivoted from the country-tinged musical stylings from her 2017 EP, Wanderlust.
+With contributions from Matt Patrick as well as drummer Alex Young, guitarist and longtime collaborator Eric Martin, and bassist Jimmy Osterholt, the new record is saturated in heavy grooves, moody arrangements, and unflinching honesty.
 And of course her voice, which has never sounded better, more dynamic, or more true than it does on this collection of songs.

-- Jillian will visit the Surprise Sculpture (12 p.m. – 2 p.m.) and Open Studio (3 p.m. – 5 p.m.) sessions on Tuesday, July 9 to help lead artmaking projects while sharing her experiences as a working artist with participants.
+- Jillian visited the Surprise Sculpture (12 p.m. – 2 p.m.) and Open Studio (3 p.m. – 5 p.m.) sessions on Tuesday, July 9 helping lead artmaking projects while sharing her experiences as a working artist with participants.
 Learn more about summer education programs at Lanesboro Arts.

-- On Thursday, July 11, Jillian will give a mini-performance at Kenilworth Apartments, following SEMCAC Senior Dining.
+- On Thursday, July 11, Jillian gave a mini-performance at Kenilworth Apartments, following SEMCAC Senior Dining at 11 a.m.
 Learn more about SEMCAC Senior Dining.

-- Jillian will participate in a public creative songwriting workshop at the High Court Loft on Thursday, July 11 at 6:30 p.m.
+- Jillian participated in a public Creative Songwriting Workshop at the High Court Loft on Thursday, July 11 at 6:30 p.m.

-- The regular Open Mic at High Court Pub is taking place on Thursday, July 11 following the workshop.
+- The regular Open Mic Night at High Court Pub took place on Thursday, July 11 following the workshop and Jillian stayedg to share music and stories.
 Learn more about High Court Pub.

-- On Saturday, July 13, Jillian will present a capstone concert in the listening room environment of the St. Mane Theatre at 7:30 p.m.
+- On Saturday, July 13, Jillian presented a capstone concert in the listening room environment of the St. Mane Theatre at 7:30 p.m.
 Learn more.